faberNovel/heart/CONTRIBUTING.md

 ## Make sure that your contribution does not already exist

-Before making a new contribution, please check [the issues](https://gitlab.com/fabernovel/heart/-/boards) and the [merge requests](https://gitlab.com/fabernovel/heart/-/merge_requests) as you might find out that you don't need to create one.
+Before making a new contribution, please check [the issues](https://github.com/faberNovel/heart/issues) and the [pull requests](https://github.com/faberNovel/heart/pulls) as you might find out that you don't need to create one.

 ## Reporting Bugs

-[Create a new issue](https://gitlab.com/fabernovel/heart/-/issues/new) and include as many details as possible, such as:
+[Create a new issue](https://github.com/faberNovel/heart/issues/new/choose) and include as many details as possible, such as:
 * the version of Node.js
 * the list of _Heart_ modules installed
 * the differents steps that lead to the bug